benblaszczak/BobEngine/Android Studio Project/README.txt

-jumpybug - Flappy Bird clone that serves as an example of a full game controllerexample - shows how to get input from the a physical gamepad textdisplayexample - shows how to use TextDisplay
+jumpybug - Flappy Bird clone that serves as an example of a full game controllerexample - shows how to get input from the a physical gamepad textdisplayexample - shows how to use TextDisplay splashscreensandrooms - shows how to use Rooms and SplashActivity